-Yoga is a healing practice that engages the body and mind.
+Yoga practice heals and engages the body and mind.
 Through precise movements, breathing and meditation, practitioners can come into the peace of the present moment.
 Flexibility, balance and strength all improve with repeated practice.

-Bikram Yoga was developed by renowned teacher Bikram Choudhury in the 1970s.
+Renowned teacher Bikram Choudhury developed Bikram Yoga in the 1970s.
 He began heating his classrooms to mimic the climate of his hometown in southern India.
-For this reason, Bikram is practiced in a room heated to about 103 to 108 degrees.
+For this reason, Bikram practice rooms stay heated to about 103 to 108 degrees.
 That’s a little different from “hot yoga” (see below).
-Here at YogaSol, in Norwalk, CT, our state of the art heating system is electronically controlled, with system checks and temperature updates every 30 seconds.
+Here at YogaSol, in Norwalk, CT, our state of the art heating system includes wireless controls, with system checks and temperature updates every 30 seconds.

 Is Bikram Yoga Different Than Hot Yoga?